gogradle/gogradle/docs/getting-started.md

     goVersion = '1.7.1'

     // Default value is "go".
-Modify this when go is not in $PATH goExecutable = '/path/to/go/executable'
+Modify this when go is not in $PATH
+    // You can use goExecutable = 'IGNORE_LOCAL' to ignore local go forcibly goExecutable = '/path/to/go/executable'
     // If not set, GOROOT will be <directory of go binary>/.. goRoot = '/path/to/my/goroot'